 For tea purists, herbal tea might seem like a "cute" step-child and lacking in any real tea consideration compared to a healthy green tea or a bold pu-erh.

-Of course, this myopic view is unfounded as there are actually plenty of advantages of herbal tea you can't get with traditional tea from the camellia sinensis plant.
+Of course, this myopic view is unfounded as there are plenty of advantages of herbal tea you can't get with traditional tea from the camellia sinensis plant.

-For starters, most herbal teas are filled with more antioxidants and micronutrients (like magnesium and potassium) than traditional tea.
+Most herbal teas are filled with more antioxidants and micronutrients (like magnesium and potassium) than traditional tea.

 Secondly, herbal teas allow you to drink with specific (sometimes contrasting) health goals in mind.